Ludovico Einaudi: 1980s

-After studying at the conservatory in Milan and subsequently with Berio, Einaudi spent several years composing in traditional forms, including several chamber and orchestral compositions.
+After studying at the conservatory in Milan and subsequently with Berio, Einaudi spent several years composing in traditional forms, including several chamber and orchestral pieces.
 He soon garnered international attention and his music was performed at venues such as the Teatro alla Scala, the Tanglewood Music Festival, Lincoln Center, and the UCLA Center for Performing Arts.

 In the mid-1980s, he began to search for more personal expression in a series of works for dance and multimedia, and later for piano.

-Some of his collaborations in theater, video, and dance included compositions for the Sul filo d'Orfeo in 1984, Time Out in 1988, a dance-theater piece created with writer Andrea De Carlo, The Wild Man in 1990, and the Emperor in 1991.
+Some of his collaborations in theatre, video, and dance included compositions for the Sul filo d'Orfeo in 1984, Time Out in 1988, a dance-theatre piece created with writer Andrea De Carlo, The Wild Man in 1990, and the Emperor in 1991.
 Later collaborations include Salgari (Per terra e per mare) (1995), an opera/ballet commissioned by the Arena di Verona with texts by Emilio Salgari, Rabindranath Tagore, and Charles Duke Jr, and E.A.
 Poe (1997), which was conceived as a soundtrack for silent films.